RUB-SysSec/VPS/README.md

 # Static Analysis

 The code of the static analysis part as described in Section 4 of the paper is available in the `static_analysis` directory.
 In the following the installation of the tool is explained (already installed inside the artifact VM).
-It is built atop of the [Marx](https://github.com/RUB-SysSec/Marx) framework.
+It is built atop of the [Marx](https://github.com/RUB-SysSec/Marx) framework with the analysis passes provided by Marx disabled.

 ## Installation